Sweater Techniques Series – Gramps Baby Cardigan – 3 / 6 : Top-Down Sweater Construction

 To begin, we will cast on following the pattern instructions:

-yoke: Using larger needles, cast on 35 sts using provisional cast on method.
+yoke: Using larger needles, cast on the number of sts indicated for your size.

 HOW TO KNIT THE YOKE OF THE CARDIGAN